pocomane/brewed-in-the-apocalypse/bita.md

 TODO : Add more detail to the last two (and find the right position in the list) !!!

 TODO : make a move to let the player to create part of the world !

-TODO : Insert these principes in scenarist moves, and delete from there.
-Keep only the ones too broad to be put in a move (idelly none).

-A note about the question asked by scenarist to the players: they may be provocative to push a reaction, like in "They are after you, do you prepare yourself in some way?"; or informative to get some prompt to elaborate, like in "You found a truck, or you would prefer some motorcycles?"; or they  may demand the player to create a small part of the story, like in "Bart, you are an ex-soldier, how is this barracks made?"; or just to give some color to the situation, like in "how your character is dressed".

 # Common move mechanics